raianibnfaiz/iot-cloud-platform-mobile-app/README.md

-# bjit_iot_platform_mobile_app
+# iot_platform_mobile_app

-The BJIT IoT Platform Mobile App is a comprehensive solution designed to integrate IoT devices with user-friendly mobile interfaces, enabling seamless control, monitoring, and automation across industries.
+The IoT Platform Mobile App is a comprehensive solution designed to integrate IoT devices with user-friendly mobile interfaces, enabling seamless control, monitoring, and automation across industries.
 Leveraging BJIT's expertise in IoT, AI, and cross-platform development, the app supports features like real-time data analytics, remote device management, and secure connectivity.